Adebisi0693/kunochdigi-assessment/README.md

 - For any failures, review the input criteria and ensure that the test setup aligns with expected inputs.
 - For failed cases, document the observed behavior and any error messages for follow-up or debugging purposes.

-## Submitting Results
-Save and commit the updated file to the repository if required by the assessment.